 The school roster and class e-mails are for school-related business only.

-E-mails sent to College members should only be for informational purposes.
-If you have concerns, it is requested that you speak directly with the teacher or College chair.
+Emails sent to College and Board members should only be for informational purposes.
+If you have concerns, it is requested that you speak directly with the Teacher, College Chair, or Board Chair.